Shalmon123/BlobDetection/README.md

 it will show the number of blobs in the cmd/ terminal window and show a photo highlighting all the blobs/spots.

+Its not perfect but gets the job done quickly.
+You can tweak the parameters in the python file to make it more accurate according to your image.